Robust Detection for Mills Cross Sonar

 \subsection{Pre-processing and data format}

 The signals from the 128 sensors provided by the sonar's embedded software are demodulated in baseband (In-Phase and Quadrature components) and decimated at 43~KHz.
-During reception pre-processing, the digitized samples are compensated for the time-varying gain, filtered to the bandwidth of the waveform, pulse compressed, then decimated again to bandwidth.
+During reception pre-processing, the digitized samples are compensated for the time-varying gain, filtered to the bandwidth of the waveform, pulse compressed, and then decimated again to bandwidth.
 Finally, a ping dataset is a matrix of about 6000 range bins from 15~m to 400~m, by 64 sensors, by two arrays.